pnovok/Fleetman/README.md

 CREATE INDEX `ix_timestamp` ON `test`(`timestamp`);

 3) Compile Java modules for position tracker, position simulator and api-gateway.
 Run each of the .jar files produced.
-4) Compile and Run the webapp angular module with the following command:
+4) Compile and Run the front-end Angular app  with the following command:

 npm start

-That should bring up the map showing each truck location, last seen time and speed.
+That should bring up the map on localhost:4200 showing each truck location, last seen time and speed.